cbrake/simplepod/README.md

 - `podcast_description` - Long description of your podcast for the homepage
 - `podcast_logo` - Path to podcast logo image (e.g., "/podcast-logo.svg")
 - `media_prefix` - URL prefix for audio files.
 By default, files are assumed to be in the `static/audio` directory if this is not set.
+The URL in the rss feed is a complete URL a required by podcast engines.

 ### iTunes/Apple Podcasts Settings